Kumo desu ga Nani ka Episode 2 Release Date, Watch Online, Spoilers

-‘Kumo desu ga, Nani ka?’ or ‘So I’m a Spider, So What?’ is a television anime developed from a light novel series written by Okina Baba and illustrated by Tsukasa Kiryu.
-It tells the story of a girl who gets reincarnated in another world as a Small Lesser Taratect and quickly realizes that she has to constantly fight for her survival.
-Not long after her rebirth, she is forced to eat another spider to satiate her growing hunger.
-In the light novel, she later undergoes certain drastic transformations that permanently change her physically and mentally.
-Despite this, she tries to hold onto the remnants of her humanity.
+Based on a light novel series written by Okina Baba and illustrated by Tsukasa Kiryu, ‘Kumo desu ga, Nani ka?’ or ‘So I’m a Spider, So What?’ is an isekai fantasy anime that revolves around a girl who is reborn as a dungeon spider in an alternate world.
+It doesn’t take her long to realize that she has to fight for her survival desperately.
+She is forced to give up all her reservations and start hunting other living creatures.
+As the series progresses, the protagonist finds that it’s getting tougher to maintain a connection with her humanity.
 The series premiered on January 8, 2021.
 Here is everything you need to know about the upcoming episode of ‘Kumo desu ga, Nani ka?’.

-The 2nd episode of season 1 of ‘Kumo desu ga, Nani ka?,’ titled ‘My House, On Fire?,’ is set to premiere on January 15, 2021.
-Jōtarō Ishigami produced the anime with Shin Itagaki serving as the director and Okina Baba and Yūichirō Momose as the writers.
+‘Kumo desu ga, Nani ka?’ episode 3, titled ‘Earth Wyrm (Dragon), Bad News?’, is set to premiere on January 22, 2021.
+Millepensee Studios developed the anime.
+Jōtarō Ishigami produced it, with Shin Itagaki serving as the director and Okina Baba and Yūichirō Momose as the writers.
 Shūji Katayama composed the music, and Kii Tanaka handled the character designs.
 Riko Azuna performed the opening theme for the show, “Keep Weaving Your Spider Way.”
 Aoi Yūki sang the ending theme track, “Do Your Best!
 Kumoko-san’s Theme.”

 Viewers outside Asia can watch the episodes of the anime on Crunchyroll with original Japanese audio and English subtitles on the same day of their airing in Japan on AT-X, Tokyo MX, BS11, KBS, SUN, and TVA.
 ‘Kumo desu ga, Nani ka?’ is available for viewers in Southeast Asia on Medialink’s Ani-One Asia’s YouTube channel and Bilibili.
 Portuguese and Spanish subtitled versions are also available on Crunchyroll.
 In Japan, the episodes can be watched on Netflix Japan with Japanese audio and subtitles.